live4thamuzik/ArchL4TM/README.md

 # Microcode detection for AMD and Intel processors
 - Script will use lscpu to detect and install the correct microcode needed

+# Locale set to en_US.UTF-8 UTF-8  (see line 421 to make changes)

-# User can set Timezone and Locale from numbered lists
+# User can set Timezone from numbered lists

 # Mirrorlist is updated with reflector